 Feedback occurs not just after someone has made a statement, but often during the communication itself.
 There are a number of social cues used to indicate that one person is indeed listening to the other — from nodding or expressing affirmative sounds like “mm-hmm” to a variety of interjections and interruptions that shape real-life conversations.

 Much of what influences a message and how it is perceived is the context in which it is shared.
-The context includes not only the setting of the communication (an office, a restaurant, while walking between locations) but the social factors shared by the communicators.
+The context includes not only the setting of the communication in the workplace (an office, a restaurant, while walking between locations) but the social factors shared by the communicators.
 Is one the boss of the other?
 Are the communicators in question friends or competitors or both?

 Just as important is the way in which a message is transmitted from one person to the other.
 Is it in-person or over the phone?
 Text or email?
+During employee training?
 Communication theorists refer to the means of communication as the channel, which can have implications for how the message is meant to be received.

 What Are Some Examples of Interpersonal Communication?